 This may be due to the frequent blood transfusions or the disease itself.

 The endocrine glands produce hormones.
 The pituitary gland is particularly sensitive to iron overload.
 Damage may lead to delayed puberty and restricted growth.
 Later, there may be a higher risk of developing diabetes and either an underactive or overactive thyroid gland.

-Sometimes, a blood transfusion will trigger a reaction where the person’s immune system reacts to the new blood and tries to destroy it.
+Sometimes, a blood transfusion will trigger a reaction where the person’s immune system tries to destroy the new blood.
 It is important to have the exact blood type match to prevent this kind of problem.

 The spleen recycles red blood cells.
-In thalassemia, the red blood cells may have an abnormal shape, making it harder for the spleen to recycle them.
+In thalassemia, the red blood cells may have an abnormal shape, making it harder for the spleen to get rid of them through its natural process.
 The cells accumulate in the spleen, making it grow.

 An enlarged spleen can become overactive.
-It can start to destroy the healthy blood cells the patient receives during transfusions.
-Sometimes, a patient may need a splenectomy, or surgical removal of the spleen.
-This is now less common, because removing the spleen can lead to other complications.
+A person may need a splenectomy, or surgical removal of the spleen.
+This is less common now because removing the spleen can lead to other complications.

 In some cases, the bone marrow expands, deforming the bone around it, especially the bones of the skull and face.
 The bone can become brittle, increasing the risk of fracture.

 Thalassemia and pregnancy